• Phed Mark London: A Spicy Thai Pop-Up Experience

 Escargot, beurre persillé – Bouillon Saint Martin, Caen

 Butter, parsley, garlic and the Helixpomatia.
-Burgundy snails which are most prized and a protected species in France.
+Burgundy snails: most prized and a protected species in France.
 Also known as the Roman snail they are a classic to be eaten in this preparation.
 The three other varieties are the “escargot du turc”, “petis gris” and the large grey snail.
 While restaurants in France typically use fresh precooked snails (before adding the butter etc), home cooks or kitchens without such availability used canned.
 These are then stuffed back into a snail shell purchased separately for this purpose.

 The garlic isn’t playing here.
 It will stay with you.
 It lingers.
 I taste the earthiness of the mollusc’s diet in each al dente chew, bathed in Beurre d’Isigny.
 The accompanying complimentary bread acts as a delivery mechanism for every morsel of that butter bath gushing from the shell with each extraction of flesh.